128technology/docs/docs/ts_packet_capture.md

 There are some caveats to note when using this functionality:

-- Creating or removing a capture filter in this way does not persistent and will not survive a reboot
+- Creating or removing a capture filter in this way does not persist and will not survive a reboot or restart of the 128T software
 - There is an interaction with configured capture filters when creating and removing capture filters manually
-  - If capture filters exist within the configuration and a configuration change happens **that does not change** capture filters, the configuration changes will not affect temporarily changed capture filters
+  - If capture filters exist within the configuration and a configuration change happens that does not impact static capture-filters, the configuration change will not affect dynamic capture-filters.
-  - If capture filters exist within the configuration, and if a configuration change **happens to change** the capture filters for that device, all temporary changes will be overwritten by the configuration
+  - If static capture-filters exist within the configuration, and if a configuration change modifies the static capture-filters, all dynamic capture-filters will be removed.

 Three CLI Commands have been added to perform these functions: